Understanding the difference between an SDK and an API is essential knowledge today, as software developers rely on them to build complex programs.

 An SDK, or Software Development Kit, is a set of software-building tools for a specific platform, like Facebook, or programming language, like Java.
 This kit includes compilers, runtime environments, documentation, debuggers, and a framework or set of code libraries that are specific to the platform or language.
 It usually includes an API as well.

 Say you build an app and want to add maps.
 You could build them from scratch — but that would require lots of time, experience, and budget.
 An easier and cheaper option would be to use Google’s Map SDK.
 This SDK automatically handles access to the Google Maps servers, map display, and response to user gestures such as clicks and drags so you can add detailed, interactive maps to your app in less time.

-By simplifying the development process, SDKs not only make building applications for a specific platform easier — they also make it more attractive to developers.
+By simplifying the development process, SDKs not only make building applications for a specific platform easier — but they also make it more attractive to developers.
 Apple and Android offer SDKs so developers can build their apps for their respective devices, for example.
-If Apple only offered SDKs, then more developers would likely develop apps for Apple instead of Android devices.
+If Apple only offered SDKs, more developers would likely develop apps for Apple instead of Android devices.

 Difference between SDK and API